This is Don's "Whom We Might Be" Story

 Theories abound for such hard-to-answer thoughts (and for others!) & are frequently in my mind!

-A historical report (April, 2021) advised that ~117 billion of our ancestors have all departed from their lives…
+An historical report (from April, 2021) advised that ~117 billion of our ancestors have departed from their lives…

-The key factors drive that our future growth are population, prosperity & climate change.
-We can also anticipate that there will be 9.8—10.4 billion people from the next 2-3 generations, with most of the increases around Africa & Asia where many difficulties will exist around water availability & other future complexities
+The key factors that drive our future growth are Population, Prosperity & Climate change.
+We can also anticipate that there will be 9.8—10.4 billion people from the next 2-3 generations, with most of the coming increases around Africa & Asia where many difficulties will exist around water availability & other future complexities…

 Returning from my "looking outside," the conceptual human tree I am using shares that our human branch took root about 12- or 13-million years ago,